oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 ### <a name="HierarchyExamples" href="#HierarchyExamples">5.5.3 Hierarchy Examples</a>

-The hierarchy terms can be applied to the Example Data Model.
+The hierarchy terms can be applied to the [Example Data Model](#ExampleDataModel).

 ::: example
-Example 51: leveled hierarchies for products and time, and a recursive hierarchy for the sales organizations
+Example 52: leveled hierarchies for products and time, and a recursive hierarchy for the sales organizations
 ```xml
 <edmx:Edmx xmlns:edmx="http://docs.oasis-open.org/odata/ns/edmx"
            Version="4.0">